STORE POLICIES AND SERVICES MAINE GUN DEALER / ALLSPORT PERFORMANCE INC GUN SHOP HERMON, MAINE

 We do not offer this service to out of state residents.
 FYI If you drop any handgun off to a dealer in Maine you will not be able to get it back (if you are not a Maine resident) without sending it back to an FFL in your state.
 At that point a transfer would have to be performed.
 We can only sell or transfer handguns to state of Maine residents.
 In order to get your firearm back you would have to go through a background check.
 Background checks can only be legally done on handguns for Maine residents.
 Long guns are ok to perform storage and can be reclaimed only if the firearm is legal in your state of residence.
 We do not perform this service.

-- The cost to package a handgun is $20.00 per firearm plus $25.00 for Priority shipping on a standard length handgun.
+- The cost to ship a handgun is $25.00 paperwork and packing fee per firearm plus a $25.00 (each) for USPS Priority Mail shipping on a standard length handgun.
+So a total of $50.00 to ship one std sized handgun.
 Handguns must be shipped via a 2 or 3 day service.
 Handguns cannot be shipped via standard ground shipping.
 Insurance is about a $1.00 or $1.50 per $100 value.
 If you are shipping more that one handgun the shipping cost may change depending on several factors.
+If you have more than one handgun to ship it is always best to come in for a quote.

-- The cost to package a long gun is $25.00 per firearm (assuming I have the box to do so) plus $35.00 - $60.00 for standard ground shipping depending on the length, width, height, and weight of the package.
+- The cost to ship a long gun is $45.00 (Starting price.
+Some I may charge more) paperwork and packing fee per firearm (Assuming I have the box to do so.
+Long guns can take a lot of work to package correctly) plus $35.00 - $60.00 for USPS standard ground shipping depending on the length, width, height, and weight of the package.
+So a total of $80 to ship one std sized long gun.
 Destination is also a consideration.
 Insurance is about a $1.00 or $1.50 per $100 value.
 If you are shipping more that one long gun the cost may change depending on several factors.
 You can package the long guns up yourself but I need to be able to pull them out of the packaging in order to get information off the firearms.
+I do not use Priority Mail for shipping long guns due to the risk of damage due to rough handling.

 We will only ship firearms to the lower 48 states.
-No shipping to Alaska or Hawaii.
+No shipping to Alaska, California, or Hawaii.

 Endangering the welfare of a child is a crime.
 If you leave a firearm and ammunition within easy access of a child, you may be subject to a fine, imprisonment or both.
 Keep firearms and ammunition separate.
 Keep firearms and ammunition locked up.
 Use trigger locks.